 As much as I found it somewhat depressing, I think stories like this should be recommended reading for every young teen, male or female, before they start 'the dating game' of life.
 Young people need to know that they can't change another person no matter how much they love them.
 Change has to be something the person wants to do and marrying them won't do anything other then bring heartache.

 This book is the first in the series about Lizzy and Daniel.
 Don't be expecting a romance or a 'light and fluffy' read, these are more 'women's fiction', dealing with a lot of series issues and are strongly Christian in content.
 Lizzy marries Daniel (a non Christian) early in the first book, unaware that he had alcohol issues and a violent past.
 Throughout the books we see Lizzie's personal and spiritual growth as she works through some difficult times with her relationship with her parents and in her commitment to keep loving her husband.
 I look forward to the continuing story in books 2 & 3.
-Note: definitely a series needing to be read in order and you definitely need to read book 2 if you want to find out if/how the issues in book 1 are resolved.

 I enjoyed this sweet, Christian story.
 The main characters, Daniel and Lizzy, get married after a very short courtship.
 It is only after they are married that Lizzy realizes Daniel is an alcoholic.
 He loses his temper when he is drunk and did abuse her after he had been drinking.
 Lizzy is a Christian while Daniel is not and she spends a lot of time praying for him and talking to him about God.